grande-dev/pFT-ANLC/pFT-ANLC_v1/documentation/WIKI.md

 	```
 	This configuration defines a linear control ANN with random initial values.
 If `control_initialised` was set to `True` instead, `init_control` would be chosen as initial control weight.
 	If a nonlinear control law is to be used instead, set `use_lin_ctr=False`; the nonlinear control law weight is by default initialised randomly.
-	The size of the control gain (both linear and nonlinear) is defined by the last entry of `size_ctrl_layers`; with the choice above, three control signals will be output.
+	The size of the control vector (both linear and nonlinear) is defined by the last entry of `size_ctrl_layers`; with the choice above, three control signals will be output.

 4.  **Set up the configuration conditions for the *Falsifier***: